chkyass/Dominoes/README.md

 The IA can be imporved by using multithreading, a better heuristic and exploiting symetries.

 ## Test
 By default the code launch a keyboard player for the user and an IA player to play with.
 A graphical interface of the game board is displayed and updated in live.
+To play run Game.java